Atorvastatin: Benefits, Uses, Dosage, Side Effects, and Complete Guide

 What is Atorvastatin?

-Atorvastatin is one of the most commonly prescribed medicines used to lower cholesterol levels in the blood.
-If cholesterol were like grease slowly clogging a kitchen drain, atorvastatin would act like the cleaning solution that keeps things flowing smoothly.
+Atorvastatin is a medicine that doctors prescribe to lower the cholesterol levels in the blood.
+If you think of cholesterol like grease that slowly clogs a kitchen drain atorvastatin is like the cleaning solution that keeps things flowing smoothly.

-It belongs to a group of medicines known as statins.
-Doctors prescribe it to reduce the risk of heart disease, heart attacks, and strokes.
+Atorvastatin belongs to a group of medicines known as statins.
+Doctors prescribe atorvastatin to reduce the risk of heart disease, heart attacks and strokes.

 Drug Classification

 Atorvastatin is classified as an HMG-CoA reductase inhibitor.
-That simply means it blocks an enzyme in the liver responsible for making cholesterol.
+This means atorvastatin blocks an enzyme in the liver that makes cholesterol.

 Why It Is Prescribed

-When diet and exercise alone aren’t enough to control cholesterol levels, atorvastatin helps bring them down and protect the heart.
+When diet and exercise alone are not enough to control cholesterol levels atorvastatin helps bring them down.
+Protect the heart.

 How Atorvastatin Works